French Numbers: How to Count in French from 1-1,000+

 However, if you go to Belgium or Switzerland, you may encounter a different way of counting.

-These countries chose to not use the mathematical technique and so the rules above continue to apply to the numbers above 69.
+These countries chose not to use the mathematical technique and so the rules above continue to apply to the numbers above 69.

 This way, you will get a glimpse of how it is different.